theoapps/tphil.github.io/about.md

 permalink: /about/
 ---

-Lifelong technology user looking to share my ideas and build cool stuff.
-My current focus is in mobile/web app development.
-Also have interests in analytics, machine learning, video games, and virtual reality.
+Hello, my name is Theo Phillips and this is my Dev/Project blog site.
+Currently I work as a software engineer in Irvine, California.
+My biggest interests are in gaming, social networking, machine learning, analytics, and VR.
+Stay tuned to this site for my project news and announcements.
+If you have any feedback please tweet and follow me @theoapps.
+Thanks!

 ### Contact me